 Haitians shifted over the summer to Ciudad Acuña, Mexico, across from Del Rio.
 Homeland Security Secretary Alejandro Mayorkas said Monday that it was unusually sudden.

 Many Haitians began attempting to enter the U.S. in the 1980s by sea.
-Most of them were cut off by the Coast Guard and perhaps given a cursory screening for asylum eligibility, said David FitgGerald, a sociology professor at the University of California, San Diego and an asylum expert.
-In 1994, Haitians were intercepted and screened by U.S. authorities on a rented Ukrainian ship and a U.S. Navy hospital ship parked in Kingston, Jamaica.
+Most of them were cut off by the Coast Guard and perhaps given a cursory screening for asylum eligibility, said David FitzGerald, a sociology professor at the University of California, San Diego and an asylum expert.
+In 1994, U.S. authorities reached an agreement with Jamaica to anchor ships off its coast to hold shipboard hearings for Haitians intercepted on boats.
 Attempts by sea waned after a Supreme Court decision allowing forced repatriations without refugee protections.

 Tens of thousands of Haitians fled after a devastating earthquake in 2010 to settle in South America.
 After jobs dried up from the Summer Olympics in Rio de Janeiro in 2016, many came to Tijuana.
 President Barack Obama initially allowed them in the U.S. on humanitarian grounds but abruptly began flying them back to Haiti, leaving many stranded on the Mexican border.

 Since then, Haitian restaurants and other businesses have sprouted in Tijuana.
 Haitians have found work at border factories built for U.S. exports and at car washes.
 One hardscrabble neighborhood is known as “Little Haiti" because so many settled there.